 Case Study of a coaching relationship.

-I was signing off a client after 12 sessions of coaching, over 9 months, with a evaluative conversation last week and asked if she had a gift of her learning to give to others what would this be, this is what she said.
+I was signing off a client after 12 sessions of coaching, over 9 months, with a evaluative conversation last week.
+I asked if she had a gift of her learning to give to others what would this be, this is what she said.

 Hang on in there even if you cannot see the results straight away.